iamty7/Distributed-Group-Membership/README.md

 java DGM
 ```

-Then the command will show a prompt - "Your command(join, leave, showlist, showid):", so you can choose the show the ID or the membership list of the node but you have to get the node to join the group first.
+Then the command will show a prompt - "Your command(join, leave, showlist, showid):", so you can choose to show the ID or the membership list of the node but you have to get the node to join the group first.
 If you input a join command on the "introducer", the program will search the network to see if there is an existing group and join it if yes and create a new one if not.

 ##### False positive rate measurement: